ali-ce/ali-ce.github.io/bio.md

 edu-place2: 'University of Tilburg (The Netherlands)'
 edu-bullet2a: 'Data Journalism Specialization'
 edu-bullet2b: 'Graduated with distinction'
-edu-bullet2c: "Thesis <a href='http://www.academia.edu/4203710/Social_meets_civic._Civic_social_media_and_open_government_data_An_inquiry_on_collaborative_fact-checking_for_citizens_empowerment'>'Social meets civic: Civics ocial media and open government data: An inquiry on collaborative fact-checking for citizens’ empowerment'</a>"
+edu-bullet2c: "Thesis <a target='_blank' href='http://www.academia.edu/4203710/Social_meets_civic._Civic_social_media_and_open_government_data_An_inquiry_on_collaborative_fact-checking_for_citizens_empowerment'>'Social meets civic: Civics ocial media and open government data: An inquiry on collaborative fact-checking for citizens’ empowerment'</a>"

 edu-title1: 'History, Tradition and Innovation (BA)'
 edu-date1: 'Sept.
 2008 - July 2012'
 edu-place1: 'University of Siena (Italy)'
 edu-bullet1a: 'Graduated cum laude'
-edu-bullet1b: "Thesis analysing <a href='http://www.academia.edu/3711682/La_guerra_in_Libia_del_2011_e_la_stampa_italiana_rappresentazione_mediatica_di_un_teatro_bellico'>media discourse in Italian newspapers during the 2011 war in Libya and NATO’s intervention</a>"
+edu-bullet1b: "Thesis analysing <a target='_blank' href='http://www.academia.edu/3711682/La_guerra_in_Libia_del_2011_e_la_stampa_italiana_rappresentazione_mediatica_di_un_teatro_bellico'>media discourse in Italian newspapers during the 2011 war in Libya and NATO’s intervention</a>"
 edu-bullet1c: 'Specialized in the period from the 1789 French Revolution to current days.
 Elective courses in Philosophy, Human
 Rights, Economic History and Globalization'

 ---

 I tell stories with data, and can follow the whole process: from the data collection (or scrape) to the data visualization.
-I am currently also project leader at [Batjo](https://batjo.eu), a [Google DNI](https://digitalnewsinitiative.com/dni-projects/batjo-bits-atoms-and-journalism-round-4/) funded project investigating the intersection of journalism, data and digital fabrication.
+I am currently also project leader at [Batjo](https://batjo.eu){:target='_blank'}, a [Google DNI](https://digitalnewsinitiative.com/dni-projects/batjo-bits-atoms-and-journalism-round-4/){:target='_blank'} funded project investigating the intersection of journalism, data and digital fabrication.
 When I get the chance, I love [teaching data storytelling](/events), especially to students, journalists and activists.
-Previously, I have worked in Amsterdam (NL) as lead data journalist at the startup [Silk](https://www.silk.co), a semantic web platform for publishing and visualizing data.
+Previously, I have worked in Amsterdam (NL) as lead data journalist at the startup [Silk](https://www.silk.co){:target='_blank'}, a semantic web platform for publishing and visualizing data.
 In this position, other than producing data storytelling content, I have also counselled academia, NGOs and businesses on producing their own data stories.
 I privilege the use of open source tools and/or of coding.
 I have a BA in History from the University of Siena (IT) and a MA specializing in data journalism from Tilburg University (NL).